Rubiksman78/MonikA.I/README.md

 - Speech to text to convert your own voice in text and directly speak with Monika
 - Better face emotions detection :white_check_mark:
 - Face recognition for Monika only to recognize you
+- *Feel free to suggest improvements or new AI features you would like to see*